cosmosking2050/API/MM7/deliveryReportStatuses.md

 ## Delivery Report Statuses

+The following table lists the responses returned with delivery reports.

 |Status|Status text|Description|
 | --------------- | ---------------- | --------------------- |
 |Deferred|Deferred|The end user's handset has retrieved the MMS header, but has not downloaded the full message from the mobile operator.
 The end user may still download the message at a later time.|